utcompling/textgrounder/README.txt

 === Specifying data ===

-Data is specified in two main files, given with the options `--article-data-file` and `--counts-file`.
-The article data file lists all of the articles to be processed and includes various pieces of data for each article, e.g. title, latitude/longitude coordinates, split (training, dev, test), number of incoming links (i.e. how many times is there a link to this article), etc.  The counts file gives word counts for each article, i.e. which word types occur in the article and how many times.
-(Note, the term "article" is used because of the focus on Wikipedia; but it should be seen as equivalent to "document".)
+Data is specified in two main files, given with the options `--document-file` and `--counts-file`.
+The document file lists all of the documents to be processed and includes various pieces of data for each document, e.g. title, latitude/longitude coordinates, split (training, dev, test), number of incoming links (i.e. how many times is there a link to this document, esp. in the case of Wikipedia articles), etc.
+The counts file gives word counts for each document, i.e. which word types occur in the document and how many times.

 Additional data files (which are automatically handled by the `tg-geolocate` script) are specified using `--stopwords-file` and